Sammy-Murumwa/Food-Security-Monitoring-Tool-for-Karamoja-Uganda./README.md

 Display visualization of crop yield and productivity of districts or/and sub counties using different tools (charts/graphs)

-What is the Distribution of Yield in a Subcounty?
+What is the distribution of Yield in a Subcounty?

 # Link
 This is the URL to the tool https://public.tableau.com/app/profile/sammy.murumwa/viz/Crop-Performance-Analysis-in-Karamoja/Dashboard2